Preventive Care Information

 • Pain is usually not an indication of a stroke - the only exception is sudden onset of a severe headache.

-• If you think you might be having a stroke, call an ambulance.
+• If you think you might be having a stroke, call 911.
 Prompt emergency treatment can save lives.

 REFERENCE BOOK: